 - 1 ounce Campari

-- 1 ounce sweet vermouth
+- 1 ounce sweet vermouth (I recommend Italian, like Cinzano Rosso or Carpano Antico)

-- 1/2 inch orange peel, optional, for garnish
+- 1/2 inch orange peel (optional), for garnish

 Instructions

-- Mix the cocktail: In a mixing glass filled 2/3 with ice, pour in the gin, Campari, and sweet vermouth.
+- Mix the Negroni: In a mixing glass filled 2/3 with ice, pour in the gin, Campari, and sweet vermouth.
 Stir for 20 seconds to chill and mix, and then strain into a rocks glass with fresh ice.

 - Serve: Garnish with the orange peel and serve.